WSCOfficial/TexScript/README.md

-# NovaScript-Coding
+# TexScript
-A coding language
+A coding language for developing.